protontypes/open-sustainable-technology/README.md

 ### Forest Modeling and Analysis
 - [ECOSTRESS](https://ecostress.jpl.nasa.gov/) - The images acquired by ECOSTRESS are the most detailed temperature images of the surface ever acquired from space and can be used to measure the temperature of an individual farmers field and plants.
 - [fgeo](https://github.com/forestgeo/fgeo) - Analyze forest diversity and dynamics.
-- [FATES](https://github.com/NGEET/fates) - advancing model predictions of tropical forest carbon cycle responses to a changing climate over the 21st Century.
+- [FATES](https://github.com/NGEET/fates) - Advancing model predictions of tropical forest carbon cycle responses to a changing climate over the 21st Century.
 - [spanner](https://github.com/bi0m3trics/spanner) - Utilities to support landscape-, forest-, and tree-related data collection, manipulation, analysis, modelling, and visualization.
 - [Forest Vegetation Simulator](https://github.com/USDAForestService/ForestVegetationSimulator) - A family of individual-tree, distance-independent, forest growth simulation models.
 - [allometric](https://github.com/allometric/allometric) - An R package for predicting tree attributes with allometric models.